+If used with an iPhone or iPad please use OS version RBGV0216 or higher.
 If you want to check the currently installed OS and application version it is possible to transmit both versions by USB-VCP by reading the 'Z1' menu label (See Universal menu book chapter 7).
 It's also possible to use Appload (Utilities > Show software version) to check the OS version.